Student Loan Forgiveness: What You Need to Know

 What kind of federal loans are eligible?

 There are a variety of federal student loans.
 However, not all are eligible for relief.
-Federal Direct Loans such as unsubsidized loans, subsidized loans, parent PLUS loans as well as graduate PLUS loans, are also eligible.
+Federal Direct Loans such as unsubsidized loans, subsidized loans, parent PLUS loans as well and graduate PLUS loans, are also eligible.
 However, federal student loans are guaranteed by the government by private lenders are not eligible.

 Student Loan Forgiveness

 There’s a great need to know that, the Department of Education initially said these privately held loans, many of which were made under the Federal Family Education Loan program.
-Defaulted Federal Family Education Loans are still eligible for the debt relief even if they are privately held.
+Defaulted Federal Family Education Loans are still eligible for debt relief even if they are privately held.

 What about Biden’s new income-driven repayment plan?

 Along with this, there are several repayment plans for federal student loan borrowers.
-It lowers the monthly payments by capping at a portion of their income.

-Keep in consideration, the new income-driven repayment plan is expected to propose would cap payments at 5% of a borrower’s discretionary income.
+Keep in consideration, that the new income-driven repayment plan is expected to propose would cap payments at 5% of a borrower’s discretionary income.

 Who can qualify for student loan forgiveness?

 You can qualify to have up to $10,000 forgiven if the loan is held by the Department of Education.
-If you can make less than $125,000 individually as well as $250,000 for a family, then you’re eligible to apply student loan forgiveness.
+If you can make less than $125,000 individually as well as $250,000 for a family, then you’re eligible to apply for student loan forgiveness.

-Millions of other borrowers need to apply for student loan forgiveness news if the Department of Education doesn’t have income information.
+Millions of other borrowers need to apply for Biden student loan forgiveness news if the Department of Education doesn’t have income information.

 When will I receive my debt relief?